 Homemade Cheez Its are the perfect way to end a salty craving without processed food.
 Only 4 ingredients make this cheese cracker recipe a must have.
 Kids love the cheesy flavor and addictive crunch while parents love that their kids are eating homemade snacks with real ingredients.
-Extra sharp cheese is combined in a food processor to make these cheese snacks so it’s a great option to get kids excited about cooking with you as well.

 The real reason I’m passionate about helping moms of picky eaters make smarter choices for their kids isn’t because I’m a jerk and my kids love kale and haven’t met a veggie they don’t like.